yuzhoumo/blog/content/posts/layover-limbo/index.md

-I've realized that on longer trips, I often enjoy the journey as much as the destination -- that weird in-between stage of travel blurring the lines between today and yesterday, making the entire segment feels like one continuous splotch of memory.
+I've realized that on longer trips, I often enjoy the journey as much as the destination -- that weird in-between stage of travel blurring the lines between today and yesterday, making the entire segment feel like one continuous splotch of memory.
 It's during times like these where I find myself in the deepest introspection.
 There's no pressure to do anything other than getting from point A to point B. There's just free time to think.